permaweb/ao-cookbook/src/guides/0rbit/index.md

 [0rbit](https://0rbit.co/) is the first-ever Decentralised Oracle Network on Arweave using `ao`.

-0rbit enables Access to ANY Real-World data present and accessible across interent into your `ao` process.
+0rbit enables Access to ANY Real-World data present and accessible across internet into your `ao` process.

 0rbit provides the following features to get access to the data using the HTTP protocol: